slipperynick/reference/gh/gh.md

 # Most Used GitHub CLI (`gh`) Commands

-The GitHub CLI (`gh`) provides an easy way to interact with GitHub from the command line.
-Below are the **50 most commonly used GitHub CLI commands**, organized for easy

 ## 1. Authentication and Setup
 - `gh auth login` – Log in to GitHub CLI